GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 SELECT avg(cpu_util) FROM system_metrics;
 ```

-You can use the `GROUP BY` clause to group rows that have the same values into
+Use the `GROUP BY` clause to group rows that have the same values into
 summary rows.
 The average memory usage grouped by `idc`: